 Humans were made for relationships.
 We are not creatures that thrive completely independently, therefore friendships are obviously a very vital and important aspect of the human condition.
 Friends are the glue that holds us together, the ones that understand us deeper than anyone else, and sometimes become family.
 In most cases, friends are mirrors of ourselves, reflecting back the qualities that we were unaware we possessed.

 As anybody else, I have had friends throughout my life who both came and went, and sometimes I was the party that came and then went.
 Over the past year, I really struggled in the friendship department due to my decision to end a friendship that was overall unhealthy for me.
 Cutting ties with someone who knew me to my core, my fears and dreams, and with whom I spoke with or saw on an almost daily basis was extremely challenging.
 My life drastically changed because someone who played such a big role in it was simply gone.
 Although it was my decision, it was not easy.
 Yes, my best friend lost their best friend, and I do not want to discredit anything they might have felt since they lost a friend, but I also lost a friend.
 The timing could not have been worse either, because the remainder of my friends were in school while I was not, and some of my other extremely close friends lived in another city or state for school, family, or work.
-In the time that I would have normally spent with my dear friend, I spent working on my mental health (and eventually my physical health) in the name of my "self care journey."
-(There was a lot that went into my "self care journey" that can be found in detail here arheaofsunshine.weebly.com/self-care-journey).
+In the time that I would have normally spent with my dear friend, I spent time working on my mental health (and eventually my physical health) in the name of my "self care journey."

 During this time of working on myself, and addressing my feelings of inadequacy and loneliness, I spent a lot of time dwelling on the idea that I was alone.
 I was convinced that I was completely alone, no one understood me, and that I would continue on my years without having someone to trust and who fully understood me.
 I thought about all of my friends from the past, and all of my current friends that I had and how much I loved and appreciated them, despite how far away they might have been and/or how distant I felt from them (isn't depression lovely?).
 I also spent time thinking about all of the hurt that the people I no longer called friends caused me, and how angry I was that they were not always a "good friend" towards me.
 Eventually, this had me thinking about what a true friend actually is.

-A friend is defined as "a person whom one knows and with whom one has a bond of mutual affection, typically exclusive of sexual or family relations," (www.lexico.com/en/definition/friend).
+A friend is defined as "a person whom one knows and with whom one has a bond of mutual affection, typically exclusive of sexual or family relations."
 But, I cannot help but think that this definition is inadequate.
 I believe that friendship is deeper than simply "affection."
-Throughout my experience of loving and loosing friends, and ending toxic friendships, I would argue that there are qualities that make one a "good friend" and a "bad friend."
+Throughout my experience of loving and losing friends, and ending toxic friendships, I would argue that there are qualities that make one a "good friend" and a "bad friend."

-I would say that I have 6 extremely close friends, that I have been close friends with for many years (a few 8+ years).
+I would say that I have 6 extremely close friends, that I have been close friends with for many years (a few over a decade).
 These people are not only wonderful and I enjoy all of my time with them, they also present so many qualities that I absolutely adore.
+They possess "good friend" qualities.
 These people all are kind, compassionate, logical, honest, intelligent, ambitious, and genuine in their intentions with everyone they interact with.
 They are reliable and honest when they don't agree with a decision of mine, big or small.
-We are able to have fun together, whether that be beach days and surfing, working out, partying, going out, or sitting at home and chatting over snacks and blunts.
+We are able to have fun together, whether that be beach days and surfing, working out, partying, going out, or sitting at home and chatting over snacks.
 We are also able to have open conversations about controversial topics in a space free of judgement.
 We are capable of deeper, spiritual, or intellectual conversations.
-And just as life is not always fun, they are there to lift me up, and to support me during trying times, rough family situations, issues at work, and the general consensus that school is rough but you gotta do it.
+And just as life is not always fun, they are there to lift me up, and to support me during trying times, rough family situations, issues at work and everything else life throws at you.
 These may seem like qualities that anyone should have, and maybe would be obvious in your friendships, but they are so important to acknowledge and appreciate.